corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/operations/deployment/env-prod-test.md

 * Upload the appropriate `corda-<version>.jar` file to the Node root directory.
 * In the root of your Node directory, create a folder called `/certificates`.
-* The R3 Operations team will provide you with a `network-root-truststore.jks` which will be used for authentication.
+* The network operator will provide you with a `network-root-truststore.jks` which will be used for authentication during initial registration.
 * Upload the `network-root-truststore.jks` file to this directory.
 * In the root of your Node directory, create a folder called `cordapps`.
 Upload your CorDapps to this folder.